hd-code/chameleon-chess-logic/docs/game/en.md

 ![Game Board](./pics/board.png)
 *The Colorful Game Board*

 The players chose one of four colors (red, green, yellow, blue).
 Depending on the chosen color, the players are seated accordingly around the board.
-A side belongs to a player, if the left-most corder field matches the chosen color of the player.
+A side belongs to a player, if the left-most corner field matches the chosen color of the player.

 ![Game board with the players at the sides](./pics/board-players.png) *Game board with markings for the player's sides*